ThomasDegallaix/IDOS/Doc/README.md

 		- config.yaml : Configuration file for the gateway.

 	- examples :
-		- async_pub_sample : Example of a simple publisher.
+		- async_pub_sample : Example of a simple MQTT publisher.
-		- async_sub_sample : Example of a simple subscriber.
+		- async_sub_sample : Example of a simple MQTT subscriber.

 	- header :
 		- json.hpp : Header of the json library.
 Has to be included in each cpp file requiring this library.
 		- msg_manager.h : Header for the declaration of the custom class msg_manager.
-		  Allows manipulation of the json message such as serialization/deserialization.
+		  Allows manipulation of json messages such as serialization/deserialization.

 	- libraries :
-		- json : Library used for the json message.
+		- json : Library used for json messages.
-		- paho.mqtt.cpp : Library used for the MQTT protocol.
+		- paho.mqtt.cpp : Library used for MQTT protocol.
 		- paho.mqtt.c : Library which is used as dependency for the mqtt.paho.cpp library.
 		- yaml-cpp : Library included in order to be able to use yaml files.